skAeglund/SDL_RhythmGame/README.md

 # SDL_RhythmGame

 This is a project made by Anders Hägglund 2022-12-16 for an assignment in data oriented programming.
+Executable file located in "BUILD" folder.

 Game description:
 You play the game by shooting rocks in synch with the music.